kreyzeguillian/Programming-Assigments/Exploratory-Data-Analysis_Draft/readme.md

 Output:
 ![image](https://github.com/user-attachments/assets/367915a0-5247-4cd8-9b68-aeb67efeb2c5)

 ***Exploration Question 4.2 Does the number of tracks released per month follow any noticeable patterns?
 Which month sees the most releases?
+Based on the plot above, the number of tracks produced seems to be on the higher side in the first half of the year.
+Tracks produced later in the year is not as high compared with the first half.***

 The following prepares the essentials for plotting heatmaps. `corrwith()` obtains the correlation between *"streams"* and the `columns_to_plot`: